I’ve been writing this blog for over 4 years now. When I go back and read the earlier articles, I can see that the writing has evolved over time.

 No one wants to believe that the formula for happiness is as simple as daydreaming, controlling your schedule, napping, eating right, and being active every day.
 You’d feel like an idiot for suffering so many unhappy days while not knowing the cure was so accessible.

 Sadly, you don’t make big money from telling people to get some more sleep and get a bike.
-Which is a shame because consistent exercise is a more effective health intervention over time than any anti-depressant drug.
+Which is a shame because exercise is a more effective health intervention over time than any anti-depressant drug.
 This is ironic given how many billions of £ / $ / € are spent on anti-depressants.

 I’m not a doctor and I don’t play one on the internet.
 But before turning to anti-depressants, its worth experimenting with: